kporten/scriptable-scripts/README.md

 To execute the scripts in this repository, you must install the iOS app [Scriptable](https://scriptable.app/) and copy the scripts into your iCloud "Scriptable" folder.

 ## Script: Clean Clipboard
 The name speaks for itself.
-Your clipboard shines afterwards 😉.
+A very simple script, but your clipboard shines afterwards 😉.

 ## Script: Translate
 Translate your current clipboard text into another language with [DeepL](https://www.deepl.com/).